awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 # Regions and Zones<a name="using-regions-availability-zones"></a>

 Amazon EC2 is hosted in multiple locations world\-wide\.
-These locations are composed of Regions, Availability Zones, Local Zones, and Wavelength Zones\.
+These locations are composed of Regions, Availability Zones, Local Zones, AWS Outposts, and Wavelength Zones\.
 Each *Region* is a separate geographic area\.
 + Availability Zones are multiple, isolated locations within each Region\.
 + Local Zones provide you the ability to place resources, such as compute and storage, in multiple locations closer to your end users\.
 + AWS Outposts brings native AWS services, infrastructure, and operating models to virtually any data center, co\-location space, or on\-premises facility\.